 Of course, if you don’t wish to fly there are also numerous ferries from both the Vancouver area and Washington state that will take you to the island ports of Victoria, Sidney, and Nanaimo, among others.

 Unfortunately, the sustainability picture isn’t all rosy.
-Decades of logging have decimated much of the old growth forest that once covered large parts of the island, and the clear cutting of Red Cedar and Douglas Fir, some over a thousand years old, continues to this day.
-It’s a clear case of competing interests: indigenous and environmental groups seeking to protect the forests vs. the economic interests of the logging sector, which accounts for over 25% of the total exports of British Columbia.
+Decades of logging have decimated much of the old growth forest that once covered large parts of the island, and the clear cutting of Red Cedar and Douglas Fir trees, some over a thousand years old, continues to this day.
+It’s a clear case of competing interests, indigenous and environmental groups seeking to protect the forests vs. the economic interests of the logging sector, which accounts for over 25% of the total exports of British Columbia.
 So far, the economic interests have won most of time, but there are signs of a shift in thinking more towards protecting the old growth trees and the massive carbon sink they provide.

-Finally, any discussion of sustainable tourism on Vancouver Island must address the need to protect the cultures and promote the economic development of the island’s First Nations communities.
+Finally, any discussion of sustainable tourism on Vancouver Island must address the need to protect the cultures and promote the economic development of the island’s First Nation communities.
 To this end, Tourism Vancouver Island offers a reference of First Nations’ owned and operated businesses in the tourism sector.
 It’s a great resource for visitors to gain greater insight into the indigenous cultures of the island and support their economic development.

 On land, hikers will be spoiled for choice as there are hiking trails everywhere, including the 58-kilometer North Coast Trail.
 Mountain bikers and cyclists will also find many options suitable for all ability levels.
 Caving, ziplining, glacier scaling and even skiing are also possible.

-Finally, many outdoor activities focus on viewing wildlife in their natural environment, not only whales but also black and grizzly bears, seals, marmots, elk, salmon, eagles and numerous other species.
+Finally, many outdoor activities focus on viewing wildlife in their natural environment, not only whales but also black and grizzly bears, seals, marmots, elk, eagles and numerous other species.

-Numerous companies offer guided active and outdoor excursions; Island Joy Rides (bike and kayak tours), Maple Leaf Adventures (boat cruises), and Coastal Bliss Adventures (hiking and kayak tours) are just a few examples.
+Numerous companies offer guided active and outdoor excursions.
+Island Joy Rides (bike and kayak tours), Maple Leaf Adventures (boat cruises), and Coastal Bliss Adventures (hiking and kayak tours) are just a few examples.